iHaris93/Teachable-Super-Admin/README.md

 What this script does is to give the Admin a bit more control over exporting sections.

-Right now, only the Code Snippets sections work.
+Right now, only the Code Snippets sections and pages work.
 This includes:

-#CSS
+* CSS
-#Header Code
+* Header Code
-#Logged In
+* Logged In
-#Logged Out
+* Logged Out
+* HTML/Liquid Blocks

+Currently working on the lectures view along with User Experience and UI design.